nychealth/EH-dataportal/.github/pull_request_template.md

 PR checklist:
 - [ ] Changes previewed and QC'ed
+- [ ] In PR, mention team member for FYI, review, or approval

 New content (if applicable):
 - [ ] New content: date updated